 Studies of black rockfish are investigating the spatial structure throughout the range of the species from the Pacific Northwest through the Bering Sea.
 Sample collection efforts were largely completed in 2001.
 Sites range from Oregon through the Alaska Peninsula.
 Ten individual collections were analyzed for eight microsatellite loci derived from black and quillback rockfishes.
 Loci were highly variable with an average heterozygosity of 0.748.
 Preliminary statistical analyses indicate small but significant differences among collections.
 F{st} values by locus varied from 0.001 to 0.020.
-A manuscript and final report are in preparation (contact Lisa Seeb).
+A manuscript and final report are in preparation (Contact Lisa Seeb).

-In the Southeast Region port sampling and the mandatory logbook program for rockfish fisheries continued in 2003.
+In the Southeast Region port sampling and the mandatory logbook program for rockfish fisheries continued in 2005.
 The logbook and interview programs are designed to furnish detailed catch and effort information, to estimate at-sea discards, and to obtain more detailed information regarding specific harvest location.
 The port-sampling program provides species composition from the landed catch and an opportunity to collect biological samples.
 Otoliths were obtained from principal demersal shelf rockfish species and black rockfish and sent to the age-reading laboratory in Juneau for age determination.
 Data from these programs is entered into a regional database.
-In 2003, 1,197 yelloweye, 542 quillback, and 409 black rockfish were sampled for age, weight, length, sex, and maturity (Contact Mike Vaughn).
+Closures in the 2005 directed fishery for demersal shelf rockfish in CSEO and SSEO significantly reduced the sampling opportunity for these species.
+In 2005, 459 yelloweye and 63 black rockfish were sampled for age, weight, length, sex, and maturity (Contact Mike Vaughn).